Ellis Owusu-Dabo

-Ellis Owusu-Dabo is a Ghanaian academic and Pro Vice-Chancellor of the Kwame Nkrumah University of Science and Technology.
+Ellis Owusu-Dabo is a Ghanaian academic and pro-vice-chancellor of the Kwame Nkrumah University of Science and Technology.

 Education

-Owusu-Dabo attended the St. John's School, Sekondi and then proceeded to St. Augustine's College (Cape Coast).
-He then had his BSc.
-Human Biology and MB ChB-Medicine and Surgery from the Kwame Nkrumah University of Science and Technology.
-He went on to obtain an MSc. in Health Services Planning and Management from the same institution.
-His admirable passion and commitment to academia and health motivated him further towards the acquisition of a PhD in Epidemiology and Public Health from the University of Nottingham, UK.
+Owusu-Dabo attended the St. John's School, Sekondi, and then proceeded to St. Augustine's College (Cape Coast).
+He then had his BSc. human biology and MB ChB-medicine and surgery from the Kwame Nkrumah University of Science and Technology.
+He went on to obtain an MSc. in health services planning and management from the same institution.
+His admirable passion and commitment to academia and health motivated him further towards the acquisition of a PhD in epidemiology and public health from the University of Nottingham, UK.

 Career

-As Professor of Epidemiology and Global Health, his area of expertise is in Medical Epidemiology and applied public health technologies and is a former director of the Kumasi Centre for Collaborative Research.
+As a professor of epidemiology and global health, his area of expertise is in medical epidemiology and applied public health technologies, and is a former director of the Kumasi Centre for Collaborative Research.
 His research interest is in mainly non-communicable diseases in low-income country settings and also has considerable interest in population genomics of pulmonary tuberculosis.
-Ellis has secured and managed multimillion United States dollar research grants from principal granting institutions such as the European Union, National Institutes of Health, World Bank Group and the Bill & Melinda Gates Foundation as well as many bilateral organizations.
+Ellis has secured and managed multimillion United States dollar research grants from principal granting institutions such as the European Union, National Institutes of Health, World Bank Group, and the Bill & Melinda Gates Foundation as well as many bilateral organizations.
 He serves on several boards at both local and international levels.
 Owusu-Dabo has published over 200 research articles in peer-reviewed journals and is an international scholar at the Perelman School of Medicine at the University of Pennsylvania.
 He jointly developed patentable knowledge regarding the use of Granzyme B serum levels as biomarker to discriminate between sepsis and severe malaria (BNI009).
 He has been one of the leading voices on Ghana's Coronavirus fight in terms of advancing data-driven research on the subject.
-In September, 2022, he was re-elected as the Pro Vice-chancellor.
+In September 2022, he was re-elected as the Pro Vice-chancellor.